Hospitality and Tourism Management

 The department is strongly committed to the placement of its undergraduate and graduate students.
-Industry partners participate in an on-campus interview sessions.
+Industry partners participate in on-campus interview sessions.
 Industry representatives visit the department during fall and spring semesters to interview students for permanent placement and internships.
-Major employers recruiting HTM graduates at Virginia Tech include (Marriott, Hyatt, Walt Disney World, White Lodging, Hilton, Enterprise, Club Corporation of America, Wyndham, Choice Hotels, Omni Hotels, Compass, Colonial Williamsburg, Four Seasons, Ritz Carlton, B.F.
-Saul Hotel Division, Interstate Hotels, Crestline Hotels and Resorts, Cvent, Great American Restaurants, and Panera Bread Company.)
+Major employers recruiting HTM graduates at Virginia Tech include Marriott, Hyatt, White Lodging, Hilton, Club Corporation of America, Wyndham, Choice Hotels, Omni Hotels, Compass, Colonial Williamsburg, Four Seasons, Ritz Carlton, B.F.
+Saul Hotel Division, Interstate Hotels, Crestline Hotels and Resorts, Cvent, Great American Restaurants, and Panera Bread Company.
 HTM conducts a career fair each spring semester for companies offering both career and internship opportunities.
-HTM is consistently in the top 10 of Virginia Tech programs in the placement of its graduates.
+HTM is consistently one of the top 10 of Virginia Tech programs in the placement of its major upon graduation.

 Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 For inquiries regarding non-discrimination policies, contact the executive director for Equity and Access at 540-231-2010 or Virginia Tech, North End Center, Suite 2300 (0318), 300 Turner St. NW, Blacksburg, VA 24061.

-1414 – Introduction to Hotel, Restaurant, and Institutional Management
+1414 – Introduction to Hospitality and Tourism Management

 2434 – Hospitality Sales